 Maintaining a mining operation (1d4-1 x 100 gp) per week of material cost (shovels, picks, beams, etc.).
 Other things (including guards and miners) are not included in these numbers.

-The Lifetime of a mine is secretly determined by the GM and gives you the length of a time the mine will produce before depletion.
+The Lifetime of a mine is secretly determined by the GM and gives you the length of time the mine will produce before depletion.
 Roll 1d100 at the start of the mining operation, the result being the number of weeks the mine can be worked.
-If the result was doubles, add another 1d100 weeks, etc.
+If the result doubles, add another 1d100 weeks, etc.